Axel De Mendoza

 Step 4: Create the Azure DevOps Pipeline

-• retrieve test results
+• Export the test results

 • Azure Repos Git